Dan-megabyte/minecraft-server/README.md

 - Check whether all required tools are installed
 - Create a new `minecraft` user for the server (if not existing)
-- Update the server jars and download all plugins
+- Update the server jars and download all plugins (if requested)
 - Install, enable and start the systemd services

 ## ⚙️ Server configuration